Running an SMSF (or DIY super fund) means directing the money you would normally have in a super fund into your own fund.

 These funds are jointly regulated by the Australian Taxation Office (ATO) and the Australian Securities and Investments Commission (ASIC).

 The number of these funds has increased; the latest ATO data showed there were almost 600,000 with almost 1.1 million members across Australia.

-The number of 'DIY' super funds has increased rapidly since self-managed super funds (SMSF) became an option.
-You might be considering switching because you've done the maths and figured out you're not getting back as much as you could, or maybe your financial advisEr has advised you to strike out alone.
+You might consider switching if you've done the maths and figured you're not getting back as much as you could.
+Or maybe your financial adviser has suggested you strike out alone.